emacsmirror/elpher/README.md

 - direct visualisation of image files.

 Much of Elopher is still under development.
 Planned features include:
-- support for gopher search engines,
-- optional in-line rendering of image links in directories.
+- optional in-line rendering of image links in directories,
+- better use of standard faces for compatibility different colour schemes,
+- ability to download links (and/or current pages),
+- support for multiple Elopher buffers.

 Keep the non-web internet alive!